puppetlabs/puppetlabs-helm/README.md

 1. [Limitations - OS compatibility, etc.](#limitations)
 1. [Development - Guide for contributing to the module](#development)

+## Overview

+The Helm package manager installs and manages Kubernetes applications.
+The helm module installs, configures, and manages the helm package manager.

 ## Description

-The helm module installs, configures and manages the helm package manager.

-This module manages both the installation of the helm client and helm server.
-In addition to this it will manage helm deployments
+This module manages the installation of the Helm client (helm) and the Helm server (tiller).
+It also manages Helm deployments.

 ## Setup

+Before installing the helm module, create a Kubernetes service account and install a kubernetes cluster including kubectl.
+For more information about Kubernetes and kubectl, see the [Kubernetes docs](https://github.com/kubernetes/helm/issues/2224).

-To install with the default options:
+To install the helm module with the default options:
 `include helm`

 ## Usage

-To customise options, such as the version of helm, or the service account and namespace of the tiller deployment:
+To customise options, such as the version, the service account, or the tiller namespace, add the following code to the manifest file:

 ```
 class { 'helm':